 Law Levels: Most missile components are available for purchase at the starport of any world capable of producing them.
 Some components (specifically warheads) may not be available due to local law level restrictions.
-Nuclear, fusion, and enhanced radiation warheads are illegal at law levels 4+; all warheads are illegal at law levels 8+.

 TYPES OF MISSILES

 Many different kinds of missiles are possible, but all make use of four basic types of components: a propulsion system, a guidance system, a detonation system, and a warhead.
 A missile is constructed by assembling one of each of the components together.
 If the resulting missile is less than 50 kilograms, then it can fit in a standard launch rack.